Pigs are Valuable

 In 2013, Minnesota pigs ate 147 million bushels of corn and 53 million bushels of soybeans, most of which was grown in Minnesota.

-The nutrients found in swine manure are used as natural fertilizers for Minnesota crop production and reduce the need for synthetic fertilizers
+The nutrients found in swine manure are used as natural fertilizers for Minnesota crop production and reduce the need for synthetic fertilizers.

 Research finds that organic compounds in pig manure:

-Provide yield advantages for corn when compared to using synthetic, commercial fertilizers
+provide yield advantages for corn when compared to using synthetic, commercial fertilizers,

-Help build and maintain soil structure which aids soils’ ability to hold water
+help build and maintain soil structure which aids soils’ ability to hold water,

-How Pig Farmers Reduced Their Carbon Footprint
+How Pork Farming Reduced Its Carbon Footprint

 - Better genetics